TheGreatday21/WEB-AND-MOBILE-APPLICATION-DEVELOPMENT-ADVENT-SEM-B29158-/week_4/group_C_work/group_c_assignmnet.md

 This was to create 2 scenarios were users were joining and others leaving

             ///////SCENARIO 1////////
-W/hile the number of users of the site is less than 200
+While the number of users of the site is less than 200
 ```
 while (current_users < 200)
 ```